Skip to content

 Tag-team with your spouse

-If you're partnered, divide night wakings.
-One parent handles Monday/Wednesday/Friday, the other handles Tuesday/Thursday/Saturday.
-Sunday = game-time decision.
+If you're partnered, divide the night wakings.
+One parent handles Monday, Wednesday, and Friday; the other handles Tuesday, Thursday, and Saturday.
+Sunday is a game-time decision.
 Both get some full nights of sleep.

 Give yourself grace